Learn something new every day

 More Info... by email

-During a speculum exam, the woman lies on her back on an examining table, with her knees bent.
+During a speculum exam, the patient normally lies on her back on an examining table, with her knees bent.
 Her feet may be placed into metal stirrups attached to the table, or she may place her feet directly on the table.
 The physician inserts the pelvic speculum into the vagina while the speculum is in the closed position.
-By separating the blades of the vaginal speculum, the physician is able to observe the vagina and cervix.
+By separating the blades of the vaginal speculum, the physician is able to observe the internal cavity of the vagina and cervix.
 A screw is used to keep the blades separated throughout the exam.
-A weighted pelvic speculum may also be utilized to enable the examiner to use both hands for other actions, as in surgery.
+A weighted speculum may also be used to enable the examiner to use both hands for other actions, as in surgery.

-There are other types of specula besides the pelvic speculum.
+There are other types of specula that are related in basic format, though their uses can be very different.
 For example, a rectal speculum may be used during colonic hydrotherapy.
 A rectal speculum is inserted into the anus so that a small hose can enter the lower intestinal tract for irrigation purposes.
 Both vaginal specula and rectal specula are commonly used for anal surgery.

 An eye speculum is used during eye surgery, such as laser-assisted in situ keratomileusis, commonly referred to by the acronym LASIK.
 The eye speculum holds the eyelids apart and prevents the patient from blinking.
 Similarly, a nasal speculum is used to comfortably hold the nostrils open for examination or procedures.
 Unlike most other types of specula, ear specula are cone-shaped and do not contain moving parts.